Company: World Ventures

 I am quoting their website again: “We foster personal and professional development, and offer you the opportunity to earn extra income by selling products you can be passionate about.”
 And: “As you build your business, we’ll be here to support you every step of the way.
 As an industry leader in innovative thought and technology, we pride ourselves on being able to provide Reps with cutting-edge marketing and training tools.”

 In order to achieve this level of professionalism they claim they have the following in their program:

 - Free training videos

 Curious as I was I went to look at what this training comprised.
 One example, Bootcamp: “Designed to provide you with the tools you need to break out as a top earner.
 BootCamp is a no-holds-barred weekend of training with Instructor Marc Accetta’s lineup of decorated trainers.
 This event is sure to put you on the path to success!”

-Now let’s analyse this offer.
+Now let’s analyze this offer.
 They claim here that they will train you for two days (weekend) in order to become a top earner and will put you on the path of success.
 I am inclined to believe the latter, but just 2 days to make you a professional?
-It took me months of extensive training and support to become versed in the internet marketing.
+It took me months of extensive training and support to become versed in internet marketing.

-Nowhere else on their website have I seen what they are going to teach you and how they are going to make you a suceessful representative, as they are calling you.
+Nowhere else on their website have I seen what they are going to teach you and how they are going to make you a successful representative, as they are calling you.
 Newcomers, stay away from this!

 Criticism on World Ventures

 World Ventures has come under fire in the US for drawing in members with flashy motivational seminars and the prospect of easy cash, which usually fails to come true.